ome/ome-model/docs/sphinx/omero-pyramid/index.rst

 an OMERO pyramid.
 Pyramid files larger than 4 gigabytes are supported, as are pyramids containing multiple channels, Z sections, and/or timepoints.

-Each pyramid contains 5 resolutions for each image plane, with each resolution stored in descending order from largest to smallest XY size.
+Each pyramid contains multiple resolutions for each image plane, with each resolution stored in descending order from largest to smallest XY size.
 Each resolution is half the width and height of the previous resolution.
+OMERO by default writes 5 resolutions, but this is an implementation detail and not a limitation of the file format.

+One IFD is required to be stored for each image plane, but every resolution for a given plane is encapsulated in that plane's single IFD.
+Additional IFDs for each resolution are not expected; any IFDs that do not represent a JPEG-2000 stream with multiple decompression levels will be ignored.